-This story starts in small town, Northern Wisconsin where I was born and raised.
+This story starts in a small town, in Northern Wisconsin where I was born and raised.
 I had a typical American upbringing and an enjoyable childhood.
-I have two loving parents, a close-knit family and two amazing siblings.
+I have two loving parents, a close-knit family, and two amazing siblings.
 I completed my High School Diploma, went to college, got my degree, entered the rat race and designed my life around the 9 to 5.
 I fell in love, built a house and got married.

 Here enters the wanderlust.
 Always having a fascination with geography and maps, it was no surprise to the people in my life that I ran for the border when I turned 18.
 This was my first international trip.
 I fell in love with travel on that trip in 2001 and would spend the next 13 years squeezing every spare vacation minute from my work to explore 30 countries while pursuing the American dream.

 The rest of this story goes from predictable to unknown and is going to take you through the progression of my perspective shift.
-It’s a bumpy road and from start to finish it shifts in many different directions but its important to know how the progression happened to really understand how the change took place.
+It’s a bumpy road and from start, to finish it shifts in many different directions but it’s important to know how the progression happened to really understand how the change took place.

 In February 2014, after more than 18 months of preparation, I set out with my husband, David, to explore the world at our own pace, with our own freedoms.
-We left behind stability, the American way of life, everything we had ever known and loved in attempt to tame our curiosity and nurture our wanderlust.
+We left behind stability, the American way of life, everything we had ever known and loved in an attempt to tame our curiosity and nurture our wanderlust.

-Read more =====> Redesigning My Life at 30 – RTW Career Break
+Read more: Redesigning My Life at 30 – RTW Career Break

 We weren’t running from anything, we actually loved our lives and worked hard to strike that ever-elusive balance of work and life, but the realization that life on one track can lead to lack of fulfillment was enough to evoke a change for us.
 I’m a firm believer that life isn’t’ meant to be lived on one track.